On his deathbed Louis Pasteur said "Bernard was correct. I was wrong. The microbe (germ) is nothing. The terrain (milieu) is everything."

 Was it real or apocryphal?

 There are many variations of this recant.
 But the essential admission is intact.
-Bernard was Claude Bernard, who got the terrain theory from Antoine Béchamp (who called it the cellular theory).
+Bernard was Claude Bernard, who got the terrain theory from Antoine Béchamp (who called it the microzymian theory).

 Three nineteenth century Frenchmen researched fermentation, microbes, and contagious disease:

 Their work overlapped.
 Their conclusions sometimes agreed and other times disagreed with each other's.
-Pasteur adopted the germ theory while Béchamp formulated the cellular theory, which was quite at odds with the germ theory.
+Pasteur adopted the germ theory while Béchamp formulated the microzymian theory, which was quite at odds with the germ theory.
 Bernard's work was aligned with Béchamp's.
-Bernard described milieu intérieur, the environment within, which he and others also called terrain.
+Bernard described milieu intérieur, the interstitial fluids regarded as an internal environment in which the cells of the body are nourished and maintained in a state of equilibrium, which he and others also called terrain.

 Pasteur and Benard were very close and over long stretches of time took care of each other.
 A fourth man, Jacques-Arsène d'Arsonval (1851–1940), Bernard's top student, was also close to Pasteur.
 D'Arsonval would have been a frequent visitor to Pasteur over the many months of his terminal illness.